 A place type describing a mixed-use area, oriented along a single street, or two intersecting streets, 2 blocks or longer in length.
 For cities and villages with populations less than 30,000 people, the main street corridor may be known colloquially as downtown.
-For cities and villages with populations over 30,000 people, they may have one or more main street corridors in addition to their downtown district, such as the Lakeside Business District in Muskegon.
+For cities and villages with populations over 30,000 people, they may have one or more main street corridors in addition to their downtown district.